Vienna, Virginia: Education

-Primary and secondary schools

 The town is served by Fairfax County Public Schools.
 Vienna is served by three high schools (Oakton, Madison, and Marshall); two middle schools (Kilmer and Thoreau), and seven elementary schools.
 However, of all the schools Vienna students attend, only four public and one private are actually within the town limits: Cunningham Park Elementary School, Marshall Road Elementary School, Louise Archer Elementary School, Vienna Elementary School and Green Hedges School.

 Vienna has one independent school, Green Hedges, accredited by the Virginia Association of Independent Schools.
 Green Hedges has students from ages 3– 5 (Montessori preschool and kindergarten program) through preparatory grades 1–8.
 Founded in 1942 by Frances and Kenton Kilmer, the School was relocated to the Windsor Heights area of Vienna in 1955.

 Vienna also has one independent Catholic school, Oakcrest School, which was founded in 1976 and moved to its permanent campus in Vienna in 2017, and two Catholic elementary schools: St. Mark Catholic School and Our Lady of Good Counsel Catholic School.

-Public libraries

 Fairfax County Public Library operates the Patrick Henry Library in Vienna.